-Pesantren, the most dominant Islamic educational institution, has existed long before Indonesian independence.
-To answer the challenge of modernity, many pesantrens reform their curriculum.
-A pesantren, Nurul Jadid, follows this step by offering foreign languages, besides Arabic.
-Inspired by China's economic rise, Nurul Jadid includes Chinese in its curriculum.
-This study investigates how Nurul Jadid promotes Chinese among pesantren students so that they invest in the language.
-This study employs a qualitative research design and draws on the concept of global language (Crystal 2003), Bourdieu's cultural capital and social reproduction theory (Bourdieu and Passeron 1990).
-Data are obtained through in-depth interviews with 13 participants.
+Pesantren, the most dominant Islamic educational institution, has existed long before their curriculum.
+A pesantren, Nurul Jadid, jumps on the bandwagon by offering foreign languages, besides Arabic.
+Inspired by China's economic rise, Nurul Jadid includes Chinese to its curriculum.
+This study investigates how Nurul Jadid promotes Chinese among its students so that the students invest in the language.
+This study employs a qualitative research design and draws on the concept of global language, Bourdieu's cultural capital and social reproduction theory.
+Data are obtained through in-depth interviews.
 The findings show that Nurul Jadid promotes Chinese through the creation of the school's image and the use of religious guidance.

-These efforts transform Chinese into a cultural capital its students can accumulate for the sake of their mobility.
+Indonesian independence.
+In answering the challenge of modernity, many pesantrens reform of their mobility.
 In so doing, the students, most of whom come from working-class background, invest in Chinese, which then functions as a symbolic capital that helps them challenge social reproduction.